 Why should one explore and try new ingredients in their diets?

 Nature works beautifully, it gives you just the right ingredients in every season that your body needs.
-Each of these ingredients is unique, and has their own nutritional, medicinal and health benefits.
+Each of these ingredients is unique and has it’s own nutritional, medicinal, and health benefits.

 Somewhere over the years, we have forgotten so many of our local ingredients.
-We only know a few handful of veggies and fruits which are available through the year.
+We only know a few handfuls of veggies and fruits which are available throughout the year.

 So yes, it is important we explore our local foods and ingredients.
 Each time you try a new ingredient it’s like a new adventure- right from buying to cooking to trying out recipes.
-It gives you something to look forward to, adds variety to.your meals and helps nutritionally.
+It gives you something to look forward to, adds variety too. your meals and helps nutritionally.